Mossaka/RustJourney/index/day4/Day4_Reference.md

 ### Receiving Reference as Parameter

+Rust'e quivalent of a global variable is called a `static`.
+It follows a few rules:
+1. Every static must be initialized at compile time.
+2. Mutable statics are inherently not therad-safe.

 ```rust
 static mut STASH: &i32 = &128;
 fn f(p: &i32) { // still not good enough